will-henney/muse-hii-regions/notebooks/05-02-LMC-30Dor-blue-lines.md

 sns.despine();
 ```

-We can see the blue-bump from WR stars arounf 4700 Å.  This includes broad He II plus C III/IV, N III, and N V.  Hopefull, this will be restricted to particular regions in each field.
+We can see the blue-bump from WR stars around 4700 Å.  This includes broad He II plus C III/IV, N III, and N V.  Hopefully, this will be restricted to particular regions in each field.

+## Define continuum wavelength ranges

 We can try the same wav ranges as we used for NGC 346